 As mentioned earlier, 4G theoretically is supposed to offer a maximum of more than 300 Mbps.
 Real 4G speeds, however, can be much lower.
 Generally, realistic 4G speeds tend to hover near the 24 Mbps mark, which is approximately 75 percent lower than the claimed real-world speed of 100 Mbps.
 But not many people seem to complain since those speeds are still way better than most 3G or broadband lines could offer before 4G happened.
 Just like 3G, 4G speeds depend on multiple factors such as the 4G device, network location, and service provider.

 4G is not as widespread as 3G (as of August 2016) and there are several regions that are still devoid of 4G.
 And in countries where there’s 4G connectivity, users may experience random service drops or disconnections.
 In such scenarios, they may have to make do with 3G, which activates as soon as the 4G signal becomes weak or drops.
 However, the disappointing part (in most cases) is customers getting charged 4G rates for having used makeshift 3G services.

 As aforementioned, 4G needs specific hardware to function.
 This means consumers will have to buy a new mobile device if their existing device is not 4G compatible.
-Since not all users will upgrade to a new smartphone or tablet PC just for 4G, service providers may have to wait till the upgrade happens.
+Since not all users will upgrade to a new smartphone or tablet computer just for 4G, service providers may have to wait till the upgrade happens.
 Also, 4G devices have poor battery lives since the network needs multiple transmitters and antennas for efficient functioning.